SSWConsulting/SSW.Rules.Content/rules/do-you-use-anti-forgery-tokens-on-any-page-that-takes-a-post/rule.md

     </p>
  }
 ```
+::: bad

-Figure: Bad Example – The page is potentially vulnerable to XSRF attacks.
+Figure: Bad example – The page is potentially vulnerable to XSRF attacks.
 Any post will be accepted by the server
 :::

-::: good

 ```cs
 View: